QuestPDF/QuestPDF-Documentation/docs/design-patterns.md

 ## Examples

-[Complex layouts](/examples/complex-layouts) - how to combine the Row and Columns elements to accomplish complex and scalable visual layouts.

 [Custom first page](/examples/custom-first-page) - using the ShowOnce and SkipOnce elements to achieve custom first page in the document.

-[Implementing charts](/examples/implementing-charts) - implementing charts and injecting them to the document.

 [Integrating with ASP.NET](/examples/aspnet-integration) - how to return PDF files generated within ASP.NET endpoints.